plackyhacker/plackyhacker.github.io/reversing/sync-breeze-reversing-2.md

 It isn't always necessary, but it is sometimes helpful to write psuedo-code base upon the reverse engineered assembly instructions.
 I am aware that `Ghidra` and `IDA Pro` can do this, but these tools are not allowed in the OSED exam and it's always good to understand what I am looking at.

-The second block I encountered in the `libspp` binary following our return from `libpal` binary finds the length of the buffer sent in the PoC.
+The second block I encountered in the `libspp` binary following our return from the `libpal` binary finds the length of the buffer sent in the PoC.
 At this point I wasn't sure if this was important to finding the vulnerability but it is probably used to seperate the headers from the POST variables.

 I commented the block quite heavily, to explain what my thought process was: